Gérard Depardieu

 Depardieu was accused of sexual misconduct as early as the 1990s, though this did not develop into formal complaints until the late 2010s.
 In December 2020, French authorities charged him with rape.
 Depardieu denied any wrongdoing but a number of controversies since 2020, not limited to the accusations of rape, damaged his popularity in France and abroad, resulting in his being stripped in 2023 of the National Order of Quebec.
 In May 2025, he was convicted of sexual assault against two women in a separate case.
-He has appealed his sentencing.
+He has appealed against his sentencing.